-History of the Health Sector Management Program from 1930 to Present
+History of the Center for Health Sector Management at Duke from 1930 to Present

 The Duke MBA Health Sector Management (HSM) program at The Fuqua School of Business is the oldest and largest health management program among top U.S. business schools.
 Duke University has educated professionals in the administration of hospitals, health systems, and health-related organizations since Duke Hospital opened in 1930.
 The program was initiated as a certificate program for interns in hospital administration.
 Duke began training these interns after gaining inspiration from Dr. Michael Davis’ book, Hospital Administration: A Career, “the thesis of which was that teaching hospitals should seek keen university graduates who had specialized in economics and sociology, and appoint them as administrative interns to be trained as hospital superintendents.”*

 From 1930 to 1942, 21 interns were awarded certificates.
 These students received no formal classroom instruction as part of the program, but rather learned by working in different parts of the hospital.
 They worked in a variety of departments, including the Private Diagnostic Clinics, Hospital Admissions, the Emergency Room, the Purchasing Office, and on patient floors.
 They would also meet with the hospital Superintendent (later called CEO) for discussion and analysis.
 Most of the certificate holders spent their lives working in hospitals, usually as CEO, with a few in hospital-related organizations.
 In 1942 when the US entered World War II, the program was suspended.